axxes8/CSE-212-Final-Project/Linked_list/Linked_list.md

 Remove Middle|O(n)|O(n)|
 Remove End|O(1)|O(1)|

-We can see that the dynamic array has good performance only at the end, whereas the linked list had good performance at both the begining and the end.
+We can see that the dynamic array has good performance only at the end, whereas the linked list had good performance at both the beginning and the end.
 Thinking back to our stack in the previous tutorial, our stack could use either a dynamic array or a linked list with the same performance.

 ## Code Example